mattyhakin/over-to-airfryer/README.md

 - Input in Celsius or Fahrenheit
 - Outputs both °C and °F air fryer equivalents
 - Responsive design, mobile-friendly
-- Mascot illustration for friendly UI
+- Updated mascot illustration
-- SEO metadata and Twitter card integration
+- SEO metadata and social sharing
-- Rounded temperature values for real-world use
+- Rounded temperature values for realism
-- GitHub Pages ready
+- GitHub Pages deployment ready

+---

+### 📲 Installable as a PWA
+You can now add the app to your home screen on mobile or desktop.

+The app works offline after your first visit — perfect for kitchens with spotty Wi-Fi.

 ---